hugoalh/scan-virus-ghaction/README.md

 - **Network:** Fetch files from network to workspace, separate each URL with semicolon (`;`) or per line.
   > **⚠ Important:**
   >
-  > - Each files is recommanded to limit size for maximum 4 GB to prevent unexpected error/hang.
+  > - Each files is recommanded to limit sizes for maximum 4 GB to prevent unexpected error/hang.
   > - Require a clean workspace.

 #### `deep`